-Dumping out the green bag, you should see a bag containing some large hex nuts and small set screws.
-These are called ‘locking ACME nuts’.
-Loosely thread each set screw into each ACME nut by about 2 turns.
-Prepare 4 pieces and set them aside.
+Dumping out the green bag, you should see a bag containing some large hex nuts with small set screws.
+These are called ‘ T8 ACME clamping nuts’.
+You may receive gold ones or the updated black ones.
+Set the 4 pieces aside.

 Start by pressing the M5-nylock nuts into the hexagonal cutouts in the plastic blocks.
 It’ll be tempting to face the round part of the nut downwards for easier installation, but these have to actually face upward out of the plastic so that they can be properly bolted on later.
 It may require some force to push the nuts into the cutouts – feel free to use pliers, one of the steel plates, a vise, or anything else to get them in-place as long as you’re careful to take your time.
 You’ll need 4 blocks, set aside spares as extra.